 1965-67: Marine Corps overhauls M1 Rifles engraving receiver heel 0-65 thru 0-67.

 1967: SA National Match program transfers to Rock Island Arsenal.
-1967 and into the 1970s RIA makes an unknown number of NM M1 Trophy Rifles and Trophy M1911A1s.
+1967 and into the 1970s, RIA builds a small number of NM M1 Trophy Rifles (type 2) and Trophy M1911A1s.

 1-67: Erie Army Depot (adjacent to Camp Perry) closes.